XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 In the C/S Modeling part, we talked about the grouping of HTTP Server, the conception works in Server-Push Modeling, too.
 There are several models of this conception.

-- Split up the server into some groups, and each group has its endpoint, the clients choose the targe endpoint by the id of the live room
+- Split up the server into some groups, and each group has its endpoint, the clients choose the target endpoint by the id of the live room
 - Using or implementing an application-level load balancing algorithm.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc72dn9yj21fc0u0afn.jpg)

 ## Summary

-Buiding a live streaming platform is such a large project, so I cannot write down all of my thoughts in one article.
+Building a live streaming platform is such a large project, so I cannot write down all of my thoughts in one article.

 But in this part, we have discussed some core concepts of live streaming.